 An environmental levy on incandescent light bulbs to promote energy efficiency and reduce electricity demand was proposed in the Budget Review 2009.
 An environmental levy of about R3 per bulb (between 1 cent and 3 cents per watt) was levied on incandescent light bulbs at the manufacturing level and on imports from 1 November 2009.
 The levy on incandescent light bulbs increased to R4 per bulb.
-From 1 April 2016 this levy would increase to R6 per bulb.
+From 1 April 2016 this levy increased to R6 per bulb.
+With effect from 1 April 2018 an environmental levy on incandescent light bulbs was increased from R6 to R8.

-5.13 Carbon dioxide vehicle emission tax
+5.13 Carbon dioxide vehicle emissions tax

-The carbon dioxide (CO2) vehicle emissions tax was implemented on 1 September 2010 as a specific tax, instead of the previously proposed ad valorem tax.
-New passenger vehicles cars would be taxed based on their certificed CO2 emmissions at R75 per gram per kilometre (g/km) for each gram per kilometre above 120g/km.
-This emissions tax would be in addition to the current ad valorem luxury tax on new vehicles.
-With effect from 1 April 2016, passenger vehicles tax increased from R75 to R100 for every gram of emissions/km above 120gCO2/km and, for double cabs, from R125 to R140 for every gram of emissions/km in excess of 175gCO2/km.
+The carbon dioxide (CO2) vehicle emissions tax was implemented from 1 September 2010 as a specific tax, instead of the previously proposed ad valorem tax.
+New passenger vehicles were taxed based on their certified CO2 emmissions at R75 per gram per kilometre (g/km) for each gram per kilometre above 120g/km.
+This emissions tax was in addition to the current ad valorem luxury tax on new vehicles.
+With effect from 1 April 2016, passenger vehicles tax was increased from R75 to R100 for every gram of emissions/km above 120gCO2/km and, for double cabs, from R125 to R140 for every gram of emissions/km in excess of 175gCO2/km.
+From 1 April 2018, passenger vehicles tax was increased from R100 to R110 for every gram of emissions/km above 120gCO2/km and, for double cabs, from R140 to R150 for every gram of emissions/km in excess of 175gCO2/km.